DrDBanner/inmanage/readme.md

-# Backup | Update | Install - Invoice Ninja - MGM Script
+# Backup | Update | Install - Invoice Ninja - MGM CLI Script

-Easily update, backup, and install your self-hosted Invoice Ninja instance with a shell script.
+Easily update, backup, and install your self-hosted Invoice Ninja instance with a CLI shell script.
 Maintenance and management has never been faster.

 [![Install Invoice Ninja in 5 minutes](https://github.com/user-attachments/assets/adcecf2e-1cb7-471e-92cd-93e31443e7b6)](https://www.youtube.com/watch?v=SdOmEkSL9os)

 ## Overview

 This script manages your Invoice Ninja installation (version 5 and above) by performing updates, backups, cleanup tasks, and installations, including [Installation Provisioning](#installation-provisioning).
-It uses a configuration file to set up necessary environment variables and ensures required commands are available.
-On the first run, it helps you set up the configuration.
+On the first run, it helps you set up its `.env.inmanage` configuration file.

+#### Key Features

+* **Automated Updates**: Downloads and installs the latest version.
+* **Installations**: Provisioned and clean options.
+* **Efficient Backups**: Manages backups with custom settings.
+* **Docker Friendly**: Can be integrated in docker setups to deploy updates decoupled from webserver.
+* **Maintenance Management**: Handles maintenance mode, cache clearing, and more.
+* **Post-Update Tasks**: Includes data migration, optimization, and integrity checks.

 ## Prerequisites